OMP-IRD/hyfaa-database/data/README.md

 The samples are generated from a database that has been fed with data in the regular way, and running the following commands

 ### From your machine, with container port 5432 open to host 5432
-* **assimilated data**: 16-days samples for all minibasins (assuming you've run the scheduler this day, else you should adjust the period)
+* **mgbstandard and assimilated data**: 16-days samples for all minibasins (assuming you've run the scheduler this day, else you should adjust the period)
 + all-time samples for only the stations
 ```
 # data_assimilated